mantidproject/documents/Design/VATES/MultipleSources.md

 ##### Several sources with different sets of views
 When a workspace is added to the VSI, it creates a new view.
 In addition, several view buttons are enabled or disabled.
-The view which was added last, determiens the state of  the view buttons.
+The view which was added last, determines the state of  the view buttons.
 This can lead to a situation where views become available to workspace data which are normally disabled for this type of data.

 The following examples might help to illustrate several issues which can occur.